pecameron/phil-stuff/ose-bare/README.md

 development Puddle on bare metal lab machines.
 It modifies the cluster to permit Openshift/origin development and debug.

-This installs Fedora 27 and OCP 3.10 development puddles.
+This installs Fedora 28 and OCP 3.10 development puddles.
 OCP 3.10 uses daemonsets, instead of systemctl, to run the cluster.

 This doc describes a simple 3 node install that uses the lab network for networking.

+The development host is another beaker machine because docker gets bogged down on the cluster machines.
+Also, local registry on the build machine serves the images.

 The steps are: